 I have to pay separately for the psychologist appointment, but they pointed me to an online practitioner who has you fill out forms online and then do your appointment by phone for $150.
 And it is cheaper than the in-person counselor they work with.
 That is good for me since I’m self-paying for all of this.

 I also asked them how soon I could have the surgery, and the only upside of paying for this all myself is that I don’t have to jump through any insurance hoops.
-After I see the nutritionist and the phone psychologist, I can schedule the surgery for March!
+After I see the nutritionist and the phone psychologist, I can schedule the surgery for a month from now!
 Wow.
-It’s starting to get real now.
+It’s starting to get real.

 I hope this answers many of your questions about initial consultations for gastric sleeve surgery, but if I left something out, please ask in the comments and I’ll do my best to answer!